History

 THE DREAM OF LOCAL ARTISTS

-The Eastern Shore Art Association was founded in 1954 by a group of local artists and art patrons who recognized the importance of art to a meaningful and full community life.
-Construction began that same year on a one room gallery on the site of the former Pinewood Pottery Studio that had operated in Fairhope for over twenty years making functional ceramics from local clay.
+The Eastern Shore Art Association was founded in 1952 by a group of local artists and patrons who recognized the importance of art to a meaningful and full community life.
+Construction on a one room gallery began that same year on the site of former Pinewood Pottery Studio that had operated in Fairhope for over twenty years making functional ceramics from local clay.

-50 YEARS IN THE MAKING
+DECADES IN THE MAKING

-The Art Center (first dedicated in 1965) has continued to grow in that same location over the past 50 years to a facility that houses five exhibit galleries and four teaching studios.
+The Art Center (first dedicated in 1965) has continued to grow in that same location over the past decades to a facility that houses five exhibit galleries and four teaching studios.
 ESAC now includes among its activities monthly exhibits; quarterly classes for adults and children; an annual outdoor show; monthly Art Walks; outreach programs for assisted living residents and children and adults with disabilities and chronic illnesses; and extensive programs for both public art and arts education in local schools.

 COMMITTEE ON PUBLIC ART